 - Beginning and end of the treatment process are exactly defined.
-With a few restrictions, this is also valid for the different treatment phases of the cycle, which helps to easily determine a case structure. - It is important that the system works fast because the time delay between the beginning of a rainfall event and an increase of the inflow rate can be quite short. - Numerous of online monitoring data are available.
-With cycle durations between 3 and 8 h the database will grow very fast, i.e. case and data acquisition is not a problem.
+With a few restrictions, this is also valid for the different treatment steps of the cycle, which helps to determine a case structure. - It is important that the system works fast because the time delay between the beginning of a rainfall event and an increase of the inflow rate can be quite short. - The practise shows that AI systems for WWTP must deliver clear and understandable results, because otherwise the system will not be accepted by the operators.
+Consequently, CBR has a clear advantage, because the methodology is easy to understand. - Numerous of online monitoring data are available.
+With cycle durations between 3 and 9 h the database will grow and learn very fast, i.e. case and data acquisition is not a problem.
 In order to ensure efficient retrieval when dealing with huge case bases, one may apply different strategies.
-One possibility is to store only actually useful cases while throwing away redundant and less useful cases (e.g. see [Smyth, 1995]).
-Another possibility is to employ efficient retrieval approaches, for example, case retrieval nets [Lenz, 1999] or algorithms that build on top of relational databases [Schumacher, 2000].
+One possibility is to store only actually useful cases while throwing away redundant and less useful cases (e.g. see [14]).
+Another possibility is to employ efficient retrieval approaches [8,13].

-2.3.1 Control System Architecture
+3.3.1.
+Control System Architecture

 Modern SBR plants often have a lot of online measurement equipment.
-However, as a consequence of higher treatment standards, reduced prices for sensors, etc., a further increase in online monitoring, especially for quality parameters (e.g., NH4, NO3) can be expected.
+However, as a consequence of higher treatment standards, reduced prices for sensors, etc., a further increase in online monitoring, especially for quality parameters (e.g., $NH_4$ , $NO_3$ ) can be expected.
 Due to this fact, it will be possible to document the curves of important processes within each cycle.
-Later on, it would be possible to calculate the duration of each treatment phase, which would have been sufficient to reach predefined effluent standards.
-The opportunities for a Case-Based predictive SBR controller resulting from these circumstances are promising, especially in case of an integrated RTC strategy.
-E.g., at the beginning of a rainfall event, the controller could predict the required duration and composition of the next cycle, by comparing actual process information with historical data.
-In the next step, the maximum hydraulic capacity of the WWTP can be calculated.
+Later on, it would be possible to calculate the duration of each treatment step, which would have been sufficient to reach predefined effluent limit values.
+The opportunities for a case-based predictive SBR controller resulting from these circumstances are promising.
 However, due to the enormous amount of measurement data, it would not make sense to use only one CBR model to predict the required cycle duration and composition, because the database would have to be extremely large.
 So, it is promising to work with multiple domain models.
-Figure 4 shows a part of our proposed system architecture.
-The specific process controlling units for the WWTP and the sewer system are connected via an interface (CACD) that mediates between our predictive control system and the controllers for the WWTP and the sewer system.
+Figure 3 shows a part of our proposed system architecture.
+The different control strategies for the WWTP and the sewer system are connected via an interface (CACD) that mediates between our predictive control system and the controllers for the WWTP and the sewer system.

-Figure 4: Principle of the predictive SBR controller.
+Fig. 3.
+Principle of the predictive SBR controller